jamesmunns/rust-society/reports/src/2025-04-04.typ

 == The Rust Society Charter
 #line(length: 100%)

-The role of the Rust Society is to provide a home for users of the Rust Language and Toolchain to self-organize, in order to pursue the goals of increasing Rust's reach and effectiveness in various technical and social domains, and to foster collaboration in the pursuit of these goals.
+The role of the Rust Society is to provide a home for *users of the Rust Language and Toolchain to self-organize*, in order to pursue the goals of increasing Rust's reach and effectiveness in various technical and social domains, and to foster collaboration in the pursuit of these goals.

 // hmm
-Unlike the Rust Project, which is structured to facilitate the design, delivery, and maintenance of the Rust Language and Toolchain; or the Rust Foundation, which is structured to support the Rust Project and represent commercial Foundation Members; the Rust Society serves only as a container for groups it represents.
+Unlike the Rust Project, which is structured to facilitate the design, delivery, and maintenance of the Rust Language and Toolchain; or the Rust Foundation, which is structured to support the Rust Project and represent commercial Foundation Members; the Rust Society serves instead as a container for groups it represents.

-The Rust Society aims to serve as a *nucleation site* for members of the community, providing a place for groups of individuals and ideas to grow.
+The Rust Society aims to serve as a *nucleation site* for members of the community, providing a place for groups of individuals and ideas to collect and grow.

-The society achieves these goals by providing:

-=== a low barrier for forming and dissolving groups

-It's easy to form a new group, or subgroup

-=== a minimally consistent structure for organization

-groups are expected to maintain a landing page, contact information

-=== discoverability of existing groups
+Members of the Rust Society benefit from visibility and recognition of the society as a place to find interested and active individuals to collaborate with on common goals.
+This is achieved by the Rust Society providing:

+=== A Consistent and Defined Structure
+#line(length: 100%)

+The Rust Society is formed from a number of *Society Chapters*.
+Chapters are required to maintain:

+1. A defined landing page (e.g. website or GitHub Repo), containing or linking to the following items
+2. A documented and enforced code of conduct, consistent with the Rust Code of Conduct#footnote[https://www.rust-lang.org/policies/code-of-conduct]
+3. A listed contact point, such as a representative or mailing list address
+4. A written charter describing the goals and interests of the chapter, relevant to the usage or advancement of the Rust Language
+5. A public list of active members and projects
+6. A written process for joining the chapter as a member

-it should be easy for new people to find and join chapters, and it should be easy for the project to find chapters relevant to decisions they need
+These requirements are intended to make it easy for interested individuals to find and join a chapter, and for groups like the Rust Project to be able to contact these society chapters when relevant.

+#colbreak()
+=== Low Barriers to Organizing
+#line(length: 100%)

+Society chapters themselves should be trivial to establish, once the requirements listed above have been achieved.
+The Rust Society should provide a template for potential new charters to use.
+Once these required criteria items are met, a chapter should be recognized as established.

+Chapters may also decide to organize hierarchically, forming sub-chapters that exist within chapters with a wider charter, for example: a chapter focused on a specific architecture, under a broader "embedded" chapter.

+Chapters are also free to disband, or re-charter with a new set of members, at any time.

+=== Minimal Oversight of Chapters
+#line(length: 100%)

+The Rust Society Organizers are also responsible for maintaining a list of all active chapters, in order to aid discoverability.

+They will also be responsible for periodically (once or twice yearly) ensuring that chapters are still active and in good standing, and that the listed members of a chapter are still active.
+This ensures that inactive groups are noted as such, making room for new interested individuals.

+The Rust Society Organizers will be regularly elected by active chapters, in order to oversee the growth and oversight necessary for individual chapters.

+=== Relation to the Rust Project
+#line(length: 100%)

+Chapters and members of the Rust Society are not considered a part of the Rust Project.

+However, it is expected that the Project may choose to recognize chapters, or members of a chapter, for membership in "Ping Groups" - used to notify and reach out to interested parties; or as a set of individuals to consider for ephemeral project groups, working towards goals such as support for specific language features or target support and maintenance.

+=== Relation to the Rust Foundation
+#line(length: 100%)

+Chapters and members of the Rust Society are not considered a part of the Rust Foundation.

+However, the Foundation is expected to allow usage of the Rust name as part of the name of chapters, for example, "The Embedded Devices Rust Society Chapter".

+The Foundation may also consider membership in a relevant criteria as a condition of benefits such as travel, development, or Project Goal grants.